The “hunter and farmer” model of sales is so broken in most banks we see; it’s not even funny anymore…

 In fact, 80 percent of sales results are impacted by and driven by emotional intelligence.

-So, how do you start to understand the emotional intelligence of your people and how to hire in the right people into the right spots?
+So, how do you start to understand the emotional intelligence of your people?

 We’ve all played the game of Telephone.
 The leader shares a comment with one person, and the idea is whispered around the room.
 By the time the last person shares what they heard, everyone roars at how distorted the info is.